lvgl/lv_apps/src/lv_settings/README.md

     /*Get the caller item*/
     lv_settings_item_t * act_item = (lv_settings_item_t *)lv_event_get_data();

-    /*If the item in the main menu was clicked or it asks refresh create a Motor settings menu*/ if(e == LV_EVENT_VALUE_CHANGED) {
+    /*If the item in the main menu was clicked or it asks to refresh create a Motor settings menu*/ if(e == LV_EVENT_VALUE_CHANGED) {
         if(strcmp("Slider1", act_item->name) == 0) {
             /*Do somethind*/